cde-ev/cdedb2/doc/source/Development_Environment_Manual.rst

 to run ``sudo -u postgres ...`` and ``sudo -u cdb ...``) and with running postgres::

+  make sql-initial
   make sql

-This will create the database users and tables.
-Now configure pgbouncer in ``pgbouncer.ini`` (in ``/etc``) with the following::
+The first one will create the database users, the second one the actual tables, seeded with sample data.
+To create an unseeded database, call ``make sql-setup`` instead.
+Now configure pgbouncer in
+``pgbouncer.ini`` (in ``/etc``) with the following::

   [databases]